Halifax, Nova Scotia: Professional and semi-professional sports

-The Halifax Thunderbirds is the city's National Lacrosse League team.
-Relocated in September 2018 from Rochester, the Thunderbirds are Halifax’s newest professional team.
-Unfortunately on March 12, 2020, during their inaugural year, the season was cut short due to the COVID-19 pandemic.
-Although the team didn’t have the chance to finish their season, they were awarded two league awards: Defensive Player of the Year and Executive of the Year.
-After the 2020-2021 season was fully canceled, the team returned for their 2021-2022 season which they reached their first playoffs, where they were defeated by the Toronto Rock 14-13 in overtime in the conference semi-final.
+The Halifax Thunderbirds became the city's National Lacrosse League team in September 2018, when it moved from Rochester.
+In March 12, 2020, their inaugural season was cut short by the COVID-19 pandemic.
+Still, the team received two league awards: Defensive Player of the Year and Executive of the Year.
+In the 2021–2022 season, they reached their first playoffs, where they were defeated by the Toronto Rock 14–13 in overtime in the conference semi-final.

-Halifax’s second professional sports team are the HFX Wanderers FC and are part of Canada’s primary national soccer league, the Canadian Premier League.
-On May 25, 2018 the team was officially announced and that they would be playing at a temporary stadium on Halifax’s Wanderers Grounds.
+Halifax's first professional soccer club is the HFX Wanderers FC and are part of Canada's primary national soccer league, the Canadian Premier League.
+On May 25, 2018, the team was officially announced and that they would be playing at a temporary stadium on Halifax's Wanderers Grounds.
 They played their first league game on April 28, 2019, in 1–0 away loss to Pacific FC.

+The city's other professional soccer club, and newest professional team, is the Halifax Tides FC.
+The club competes in the Northern Super League, in the highest level of the Canadian soccer league system.
+The club's inaugural season began in 2025, and it was first incorporated as Atlantic Women's FC Limited in early 2024, as one of the league's six founding franchises.
+The Tides play their home games at the Wanderers Grounds in downtown Halifax.

+Finally, the newest revival of professional basketball in Halifax, the Halifax Hoopers.
+The Hoopers are part of the North Atlantic division of The Basketball League.
+The team was announced in August 2024 and started their season in 2025.

+Former professional teams

 The city had a team in the National Basketball League of Canada (NBL Canada) called the Halifax Hurricanes.
 The team succeeded the Halifax Rainmen who had previously played in the American Basketball Association and Premier Basketball League before joining the NBL Canada and later declaring bankruptcy in July 2015.
 The Hurricanes won the NBL Canada championship in their inaugural season.
-Unfortunately the Hurricanes have since ceased operations, and as of November 2021, the team has left the NBL Canada.
+The Hurricanes have since ceased operations, and as of November 2021, the team has left the NBL Canada.

+Between 1971 and 1993, Halifax was home to three teams in the American Hockey League.
+The Nova Scotia Voyageurs (Montreal Canadiens affiliate), the Nova Scotia Oilers (Edmonton Oilers affiliate) and finally, the Halifax Citadels (Quebec Nordiques affiliate) played from 1971 to 1984, 1984 to 1988, and 1988 to 1993, respectively.

+The Nova Scotia Clippers were a team in the original Canadian Soccer League (1987–1992) for its 1991 season.

 The Halifax Crescents, an amateur and later, professional ice hockey team challenged for the Stanley Cup in 1900 but lost to the Montreal Shamrocks.

-Halifax also had three teams in the American Hockey League between 1971 and 1993.
-The Nova Scotia Voyageurs, affiliated with the Montreal Canadiens, played from 1971 to 1984 and won 3 Calder Cups.
-The team then relocated to Sherbrooke, Quebec to become the Sherbrooke Canadiens.

-The Nova Scotia Oilers replaced the Voyageurs in Halifax and were affiliated with the Edmonton Oilers.
-The Oilers played four seasons before relocating to Sydney, Cape Breton Island to become the Cape Breton Oilers.

-The Halifax Citadels, affiliated with the Quebec Nordiques then filled the void in 1988 and played until 1993, when they relocated to Cornwall, Ontario to become the Cornwall Aces.